Click Deal to start the game.

 Euchre uses a non standard deck of 24 cards.
 It's made up of the 9, 10, Jack, Queen, King and Ace of each suit.
 Some variations also use the Joker, but this version does not.
 The initial dealer is chosen randomly, in the next round the player to the dealer's left is the new dealer and so on.
 Five cards are dealt to each player in two rounds of dealing.
 Once all players have their cards, the top card of the deck is turned face up, so it's ready for the next part of the game, which is...

 If all players pass on the trump card then there's another round of naming trumps, where a player may simply name which suit he wants to be trump (although he may not name the suit everyone just passed on), or say pass.
-If all players pass on this round as well then the deal is ruined and a new hand is dealt.
+If the first three players pass on this round as well then the dealer is forced to name a trump.
+This is the "Stick the dealer" rule, which we added here on April 29th 2020, after a lot of requests!
+And no, we won't change it back 🙂.

 In some variations of Euchre the dealer's partner can't name trump and play with a partner, he must play alone.
 We don't use that rule in this version though.